iF DESIGN TALENT AWARD 2021_01: The winners of the first round are revealed

 iF Design App

-All the brand-new iF DESIGN TALENT AWARDS 2021_01 are presented in the new in a wide variety of different filter options.
+All the brand-new iF DESIGN TALENT AWARDS 2021_01 are presented in the new iF Design App in a wide variety of different filter options.
 The shake function unveils surprising insights and tells design stories in unexpected ways.
 Expressive, contrasting images and the cube navigation encourage users to dive deeper and go on a journey of discovery.

 iF DESIGN TALENT AWARD 2021_01: